How to Fire Pottery Without a Kiln

 When Raku firing, select an outdoor or well-ventilated area that prioritizes safety, steering clear of flammable materials.
 Make sure to keep children and animals out of the way.

 - Once the pottery attains the desired temperatures, use tongs and safety gloves to remove it.
-Immediately submerge the hot pottery in cold water or sawdust to expedite cooling.
+Immediately submerge the hot pottery in combustible materials (sawdust, leaves, or newspaper) to create reduction effects, or alternatively in cold water for rapid cooling.
+The reduction process creates the distinctive crackle patterns and metallic finishes characteristic of Raku.

 2. Home Oven